williamslsy/engineering-challenge-frontend/README.md

 3. **Toast notifications**:

-   - significantly improve user experience by providing clear guidance and feedback.
+   - significantly improves user experience by providing clear guidance and feedback.

 4. **Extensive Error Handling**:

    - Implemented strict input validation and robust error handling for formula evaluation, preventing errors like the `Circular Dependency` from breaking the application and ensuring a resilient UI.

-5. **Code Maintainability**:

-   - The use of custom hooks, `context API`, and `useReducer` promotes a clean and maintainable codebase, facilitating future enhancements and debugging.

-6. **Optimized State Management with `useReducer`**:
+5. **Code Maintanability and Optimized State Management with `Context API` and `useReducer`**:

    - Refactored the context provider to use `useReducer` instead of `useState` for managing complex state logic.
 This allows for better separation of concerns and more efficient state updates, especially for complex state objects like `cellValues`.
+It also promotes a clean and maintainable codebase, facilitating future enhancements and debugging.

-7. **Memoized Context Values**:
+6. **Memoized Context Values**:

    - Utilized `useMemo` to memoize the spreadsheet context value object, ensuring that it only changes when necessary, thus preventing unnecessary re-renders of all components consuming them.

-8. **Efficient State Initialization**:
+7. **Efficient State Initialization**:
    - Utilized `Array.from` and `reduce` for concise and efficient state initialization, minimizing computational overhead and improving performance.

+##### I'm eager to receive feedback on this.
+Please leave comments on areas for improvement.
+Thank you.